Rhodesian Ridgeback Temperament: What's Good About 'Em, What's Bad About 'Em

 Rhodesian Ridgebacks can be dominant with other animals, especially with other dogs of the same sex.
 Some individuals are fine with the family cat, while others are predatory chasers of anything that runs.

 This breed is confident and independent, inclined to do things his own way, and will test members of the family to find his place in the pecking order.
 Consistent leadership and obedience training is a must.

 Overall, the Rhodesian Ridgeback is a splendid, capable companion for assertive owners.
-However, without ongoing time and effort, exercise, socialization, and supervision, he can be "too much dog."
+However, without ongoing time and effort, exercise, socialization, and supervision, he is "too much dog."

 If you want a dog who...

-- Is large, well-muscled, and natural-looking, with one unusual physical characteristic: the ridge of stiff hair along his back
+- Is large, well-muscled, and natural-looking, with one unusual physical characteristic: a ridge of stiff hair along his back

 - Has a short easy-care coat